Workspaces

 - ref: deploy infrastructure/k8s:servicesShared Workspaces

-# Create shared workspace
+# Add shared workspace from git

-flow workspace add shared-tools ~/shared
+flow workspace add team-tools https://github.com/myorg/flow-workflows.git

 # Reference from other workspaces

-flow send shared-tools/slack:notification "Deployment complete"What's Next?
+flow send team-tools/slack:notification "Deployment complete"What's Next?

 Now that you can organize your automation with workspaces: